wwe-oss/Water_Chemistry_Calculator/project_state/onboarding/SPEC-1-WaterChemistry-SPEC.md

 ---

 ## Recovery Snapshot (from your message)

 - Active repo work was on the **development** branch.
-- An attempted "external supplemental context" store was created but only **3 of 14** intended model/UI docs landed before failure.
+- An attempted "external supplemental context" store was created but **3 of 14** intended model/UI docs were not fully completed before failure.
 - You were not given instructions on where/how to find those files.

 ## Context Recovery Plan (fast + deterministic)

 1. **Enumerate** all markdown/JSON likely to be context: `**/{context,docs,specs,notes}/**/*.{md,mdx,json}` on `development`.
 2. **Heuristic tagging**: mark files by role (model doc, UI doc, spec, note) using filenames + top-level headings.
-3. **Map the 14-doc set**: assemble an index (present/missing), infer intended order from filenames and headers.
+3. **Map the 15-doc set**: fully ingest all 14 files assemble an index (present/missing), infer intended order from filenames and headers.
 4. **Surface** a compact list back here with paths and 1-line summaries; add links for quick open.
 5. **Fill the gaps**: for missing docs, generate stubs from headings found in the 3 existing ones so you can keep momentum.

----

-## Need Professional Help in Developing Your Architecture?
-Please contact me at [sammuti.com](https://sammuti.com) :)